 June 30 is almost here.
-Now is the time to help your clients claim thousands of dollars in deductions.
+Now is the time to help your clients with their depreciation questions and to help them claim thousands of dollars in deductions.

 BMT understands that tax time is a busy period, particularly as you focus on the important task of completing your clients’ annual income tax assessments.